Discover folk - the CRM for people-powered businesses

 Conclusion

 Social media listening is crucial if you want to increase your overall customer satisfaction, customer experience and customer advocacy.
-By understanding and addressing customer sentiments organically, businesses can build stronger, more meaningful connections with their audience.
+By understanding and addressing customer sentiments organically, businesses can build stronger, more meaningful connections with their audience and identify passionate customers who can become powerful brand advocates.
 Putting together and executing a social listening strategy is impossible without a strong tech stack to support and streamline your efforts.
 Your social media monitoring ability and customer advocacy program is as strong as your tech stack.
 So make sure you have access to the best possible tools.

 More resources